RobertDober/lab42_core/README.md

 ## Programming Paradigms

-### Lazy Attributes and Memoization
+### Memoization and Lazy Attributes

 #### Memoization

 is a, slightly forgotten, programming technique protecting against double calcultions.

 This became extremly useful with [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming#Dijkstra.27s_algorithm_for_the_shortest_path_problem) .

-A much more simle example is allowing us to express and implement the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Dynamic_programming#Fibonacci_sequence) in the same, some might say naïve way.
+A much more simle example is allowing us to express and implement the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Dynamic_programming#Fibonacci_sequence) in the same, some might say naïve, way.

 Compared to the explicit memoization as shown in the Wikipedia article, which would read as follows in Ruby